bugsnag/bugsnag-ruby/README.md

 It is often useful to send additional meta-data about your app, such as information about the currently logged in user, along with any exceptions, to help debug problems.

+### Rails

 In any rails controller you can define a `before_bugsnag_notify` filter, which allows you to add this additional data.

 ```ruby
 class MyController < ApplicationController